Carla Harryman

 Carla Harryman (born January 11, 1952) is an American poet, essayist, and playwright often associated with the Language poets.
 She teaches Creative Writing at Eastern Michigan University and serves on the MFA faculty of the Milton Avery School of the Arts at Bard College.
-She is married to the poet Barrett Watten.

 Life and work

 Born in Orange, California, Harryman studied at the University of California, Santa Barbara and San Francisco State University.
-In 1979, she co-founded the San Francisco Poets Theater, which staged numerous experimental plays, including her Third Man and other plays.
+In 1979, she co-founded the San Francisco Poets Theater, which staged experimental plays, including her Third Man and other plays.

-Harryman has received the Foundation for Contemporary Arts Grants to Artists award (2004) and other grants and awards from Fund for Poetry, Opera America Next Stage Grant (with composer Erling Wold), Alexander Gerbode Foundation, and the NEA Consortium Playwrights Commission, among others.

-Harryman's work is known for genre-disrupting poetry, performance and prose.
-In addition to her work and her interdisciplinary collaborations, she has written numerous experimental essays and writings about contemporary innovative women’s writing and experimental language-centered performance and co-edited a book devoted to the work of Kathy Acker.
+Harryman co-edited a book devoted to the work of Kathy Acker.